 In line with my goal of going out of Bangalore once a month, I planned to go to Shivasamudram Falls or Shivanasamudra Falls last weekend.
 The original plan was to go on a Saturday, but as a friend who wanted to go was working on Saturday, we decided to postpone the trip by a day.
-Sunday early morning, four of us Amit, Reshmi, Shweta and I were ready by 6:00 AM sharp to start our journey.
-Incidentally all of us turned out to be pretty punctual.
+Sunday early morning, four of us Amit, Reshmi, Shweta, and I was ready by 6:00 AM sharp to start our journey.
+Incidentally, all of us turned out to be pretty punctual.

 After having our morning cup of tea, we started our drive towards Shivasamudram.
-Following the directions given in Outlook’s ’52 weekend gateways from Bangalore’, but what we found was that directions were correct, but the distances were all confusing.
-If we had followed the directions and distances to the ‘T’, we would have landed up somewhere else.
+Following the directions, given in Outlook’s ’52 weekend gateways from Bangalore’, what we found was that the directions were correct, but the distances were all confusing.
+If we had followed the directions and distances to the ‘T’, we would have landed somewhere else.

-We stopped once on the way to have breakfast, at the only available dhaba on the way.
+We stopped once on the way to have breakfast, at the only available Dhaba on the way.
 Shivasamudram was a small spot, with twin waterfalls, which were beautiful.
 Whenever I have visited places like this in Karnataka, I can see an effort by the Karnataka government to market every possible tourist spot in the state, but ironically no effort to provide the infrastructure.
-The road from Bangalore to Shivasamudram via Kanakapura, Malavalli and Panditahalli was as potholed as it can be.
+The road from Bangalore via Kanakapura, Malavalli, and Panditahalli was as potholed as it can be.
 You would be amazed at the depth of the potholes.
-At times you really wonder do we have potholes on the road or there is some road between the potholes.
+At times you really wonder do we have potholes on the road or if there is some road between the potholes.

 By 12 noon, we were done with that part and we decided to go and see Bheemeshwari also.
 As it was almost on the way.
 I had heard a lot about this river fishing camp.
 The ride to Bheemeshwari was amazing with almost no traffic around.

-Here and there we could see a lot of pictures of tigers, elephants and deers painted around.
-I sincerely hope we would see some of them around, but it seems they were not in a mood to meet us that day.
-The river camp was a site developed on the banks of Cauvery River, with minimal infrastructure but with a good concept.
+Here and there we could see a lot of pictures of tigers, elephants, and deer painted around.
+I sincerely hope we would see some of them around, but it seems they were not in the mood to meet us that day.
+The river camp was a site developed on the banks of the Cauvery River, with minimal infrastructure but with a good concept.
 The river shores were too dirty to be able to think of getting into it.
-So we just clicked few pictures and we were set to get back.
+So we just clicked a few pictures and we were set to get back.
 Here again, no food, till you buy a package from them.
-Which included trekking, fishing, boating and safari.
+Which included trekking, fishing, boating, and safari.
 The package cost according to me is out of reach of an average Indian.
-But then I am sure that is not the segment that Jungle lodges targets.
+But then I am sure that is not the segment that Jungle Lodges targets.

-Writing the Shivasamudram travelogues is like re-visiting the place.
+Writing the travelogues is like revisiting the place.

-Recommend you to read following Travel Blog Tourist Places in Karnataka.
+Recommend you to read the following Travel Blog Tourist Places in Karnataka.